ChanJosh/producitivity-planacea/README.md

 This originated from an unfinished grade 12 project.

 ## To Do
-* Add a email system
+* Add a emailing system to allow accountability
 * Comment the files